AmberC0209/PaddleX/docs/practical_tutorials/instance_segmentation_remote_sensing_tutorial.en.md

 ## 2. Quick Start

-PaddleX offers two ways to experience the pipeline: locally through the PaddleX wheel package or on the **Baidu AIStudio Community**.
+PaddleX offers two ways to experience the pipeline: locally through the PaddleX wheel package or on the <b>Baidu AIStudio Community</b>.

 - Local Experience:
     ```bash